zndrr/nb-api/README.md

 This is basically a dumping ground of Netbox API primarily for personal use in Netbox.

+YAML files are generated from v3.5.0, and converted to JSON via [Online YAML Tools](https://onlineyamltools.com/convert-yaml-to-json)

 With v3.5.0 onward, the [Swagger Editor](https://editor.swagger.io/) complains about requestBody in DELETE actions and won't generate clients.
 ```